ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Data storage was the topic for today.
 I covered global variables, constants and scope.
 - Created number guessing game for the final project.

+---

+---

+## Debugging
+### Day 13: June 13th, 2021 - Sunday

+**Today's Progress**
+- Today's learning was focused on debugging code and general tip on the tools and features that could help.